OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.collectibles`
 - **Type**:  Class
-- **Description**: This class represents the Time Warp boost which helps us to reroll if we acquired
+- **Description**: This class represents the Time Warp boost which allows the player to reroll the die.
 #### Methods:

 1. `void setState(PowerState)`